hakunamatata1988/Planner/README.txt

 datetime - class that represents time with a date timedelta - class that is usefull for getting a diffrence between two times/dates

-How to print timedelta objest without miliseconds? https://stackoverflow.com/questions/18470627/how-do-i-remove-the-microseconds-from-a-timedelta-object
+How to print timedelta object without miliseconds? https://stackoverflow.com/questions/18470627/how-do-i-remove-the-microseconds-from-a-timedelta-object

 datatime.datatime.today() - returns the datime object that represents current point of time (down to milisec)